lpan/lpan.github.io/_posts/2017-01-22-async-javascript.md

 Then we are able to make our second request with the payload from the first one!
 Similarly, our function is paused until the second request is done.

-Although, generators are even more obfuscated than the other two, one huge advantage of using it over Promise and callbacks is that, async code written with generators looks like **synchronous code**.
+Although, generators are even more obfuscated than Promise, one huge advantage of using it over Promise is that, async code written with generators looks like **synchronous code**.

-That's why people proposed `async` and `await` to be added in `ES7`!
+And that's why people proposed `async` and `await` to be added in `ES7`.

 #### **async & await**